How to Get Rid of Smoke Smell From a Fire

 - Wipe down surfaces

-- Continue to air out your home, and use fans to encourage circulation of fresh air
+- Continue to air out your home, and use fans to encourage the circulation of fresh air

 - Clean your windows